JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 We can see that the error is coming from `Pattern#add_border_to_preview`.

-Any other ideas why?
+Any ideas why?
 Give yourself a strict timebox of 1 minute.

 **Acceptance Criteria:**

-TODO
+* Open defect in error tracker
+* Give yourself 60 seconds to come up with any ideas

 **Solution:**

-No, I didn't come up with anything either.
+[SCRIPT]

+What ideas did you come up with?

+It's a bit of a trick question.
+The correct answer is...
+"I have no ideas".

-This is usually what you get from any error tracking tools.
+This is where I find most teams get stuck.

-But why is the app crashing?
-The code is too complex to diagnose from this.
+Error tracking tools are OK, but they're nowhere near enough in today's market.

+[ENDSCRIPT]

 # Task - Five Steps to Observable Software

+[SCRIPT]

+I've wasted hundreds of hours looking at stack traces in error tracking tools, guessing what might be happening.

+I started to see this was a huge waste of time.

+Observability is often talked about in vague hand wavey terms.

+Instead, I've created a 5 step process you can follow.

+I call it The Five Steps To Observable Software or SOS.

+[ENDSCRIPT]

 **Introduction:**

-TODO
+When faced with a bug, most developers dive straight into the code trying to find the issue.

+This often leads to hours of frustration and wasted time.

+Instead, we need a systematic approach to make our software observable and debuggable.

+Let's explore the Five Steps to Observable Software (SOS) - a proven methodology that will help you find and fix bugs up to 20x faster.

 **Description:**